Gerhard Köppen: Eastern Front

 Following its brief deployment in the Balkan Campaign, III.
 Gruppe was ordered to Bucharest by mid-June.
 There, the unit was again subordinated to the Luftwaffenmission Rumänien and reequipped with the new, more powerful Messerschmitt Bf 109 F-4 model.
 On 21 June 1941, the Gruppe was ordered to Mizil in preparation of Operation Barbarossa, the German invasion of the Soviet Union.
 Its primary objective was to provide fighter protection for the oil fields and refineries at Ploiești.
 The invasion of the Soviet Union began on 22 June.
 The next day, the Gruppe moved to Mamaia, the northern district of Constanța on the Black Sea coast.
 There, Köppen claimed his first two aerial victories on 24 June.
 He was credited with shooting down two Soviet Ilyushin DB-3 bombers in the morning near Constanța.
 Two days later, he again claimed two DB-3 bombers in that combat area.

-The Gruppe moved to Belaya Tserkov on 1 August and also used an airfield at Yampil from 6 to 8 August.
+The Gruppe moved to Belaya Tserkov on 1 August during the Battle of Kiev and also used an airfield at Yampil from 6 to 8 August.
 There, Köppen claimed a Polikarpov I-16 fighter on 2 August and another I-16 fighter on 4 August near Kiev.
 On 6 August, he claimed an aerial victory over Polikarpov I-16 fighter.
 Three days later, two Tupolev SB-2 bombers were claimed by him followed by two further SB-2 bombers on 17 August.
 He claimed his twelfth aerial victory on 19 August over a Mikoyan-Gurevich MiG-3 fighter.
 This put him in second place within III.
 Gruppe with respect to number of aerial victories claimed, one behind his Staffelkapitän (squadron leader) Oberleutnant Günther Rall.
 On 27 August, III.
 Gruppe had reached an airfield named Stschastliwaja located approximately 20 km east-southeast of Oleksandriia.
 In the early morning of 2 September, elements of III.
 Gruppe moved to Myronivka where they escorted Junkers Ju 87 dive bombers heading for Novomoskovsk.
 Near Kremenchuk on the Dnieper, Köppen claimed two Vultee V-11 attack aircraft shot down.